 My friend ordered the Beef Gyro Platter and raved about the flavor of the marinated meat, served with a side of hummus, tabouli, lettuce, tomato, peppers, onions, tzatziki, and pita.

-I decided to have the Chicken Shawerma.
+I decided to have the Shawerma.
 The Lebanese spices, cardamom, and garlic enhanced the flavor of the meat.

 Served with onions and tahini sauce, it was a most satisfying meal.

 Looking at the menu again, we decided that we wanted to come back for the baker’s specialty, Mediterranean Pizza or Fatayer, and the lamb kebab.
 For now, however, we rounded off the meal with the mouthwatering Pistachio Baklava.